Firsh3k/firsh3k.github.com/index.md

 # ***Why this Blog exists?***

+You might think this blog is for tracking the life path.</br>
+However, more deeply in thought, I hope one day, people would reminisce this place because they believe in **Life Worth Spreading**.
-Nowadays people choose to use their blog to track their life path; But what I've been thinking is that **Life worth spreading** and of course Blog is the best media.
-Here what I'm about to divide this Blog into 3 themes which we couldn't live without them.
+<br>Here what I'm about to divide this Blog into 3 themes which we couldn't live without them.

 +-- {.section}
 [Life](/life/lifes.html)
 ============
-I choose to live for fun and Here would be the mixing-pot about my life.
+I choose to live for the memory and fun so Here would be the mixing-pot about my life.

 <ul class="compact recent">
   {% for lifepost in site.categories.life limit:3 %}